obsidianmd/obsidian-help/en/Editing and formatting/Attachments.md

 You can add attachments to your vault in multiple ways.
 Only [[Accepted file formats]] can be added.

 > [!todo]- Copy and paste attachments
 > You can paste attachments directly into your notes.
-Obsidian creates a file with the pasted content in the default attachment location and [[Embedding files|embeds]] it in the note.
+Obsidian creates a file with the pasted content in the default attachment location and [[Embed files|embeds]] it in the note.

 > [!todo]- Drag and drop attachments
-> If you drag a file from your file system into an open editor, Obsidian copies the file to the default attachment location and [[Embedding files|embeds]] it in the note.
+> If you drag a file from your file system into an open editor, Obsidian copies the file to the default attachment location and [[Embed files|embeds]] it in the note.

  > [!todo]- Download attachments to vault folder
  > You can download an attachment directly to your vault, for example if you  [[Import notes#Import from browser|import from your browser]], or from other apps that saves files directly to your file system.